ihmeuw/vivarium_research/docs/source/model_design/vivarium_overview/vivarium_versus_other_model_types/index.rst

 Continuous values
 ~~~~~~~~~~~~~~~~~

-Similarly, microsimulation allows the modeling of joint distribution between continuous values (e.g., blood pressure and blood glucose levels).
-This is not as possible with
+Similarly, microsimulation allows the modeling of joint distribution between continuous values, something which is not as possible with categorical data characteristic of
-categorical data, which is characteristic of multiplication models.
+multiplication models.

+For example, in our intravenous (IV) iron intervention microsimulation, we model the joint distribution of maternal BMI and hemoglobin levels, as two risk exposures associated with poor
+health outcomes for both mother/birthing parent and child.
+We treat hemoglobin as a continuous risk exposure that varies as simulants age and move through the pregancy model states,
+while maternal BMI is a categorical risk exposure conditional on hemoglobin status (i.e., above or below 100 g/L) at the start of the pregnancy.
+Read more about the modeling strategy
+we used for this joint distribution :ref:`here <maternal_bmi_hgb>`.

 .. todo::

-    Use IV iron model of continuous hemoglobin levels as an example of modeling continuous values.
+    Check what we agreed is a good BLISS alternative for 'maternal BMI'.

 Time-varying rates dependent on multiple factors
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~